exoInference/exoinference.github.io/docs/index.md

   - toc
 ---

 Welcome to exoInference.
-We are collaboration trying to make progress on this very borad question:
+We are collaboration trying to make progress on this very broad question:

 **How to we robustly, reliably, and efficently make inferences about the atmospheres of exoplanets?**